mkobuolys/kazlauskas-dev/blog/2019-10-16-flutter-design-patterns-1-singleton/index.md

 ![Header image](./img/header.png)

 First of all, I would like to thank you all for the support after publishing the [introduction article](../2019-10-08-flutter-design-patterns-0-introduction/index.md) to this series.
 Honestly, I have not expected that amount of people to not only be interested in the creation of mobile applications using Flutter but who are also willing to learn more about the Dart language itself, OOP design patterns and their appliance, code architecture or software engineering in general.
-This encouraged me to dive straight into the research, coding, and hence, I present you the first design pattern in the series — Singleton.
+This encouraged me to dive straight into the research, coding, and hence, I present to you the first design pattern in the series — Singleton.

 <!--truncate-->